 I find in life it is best to exceed expectations rather than relying on the performance of others to dictate outcome.
 Therefore, in order to earn the grade that you expect, you must perform at a certain level.
 All exams carry equal weight giving you a final percentage based on 400 points.
 Earned points will be tabulated by computer and letter grades will be assigned based on the grading scale below.
-Plus/flat/minus grades are awarded and will be determined by the instructor based on student performances.
+Plus/flat/minus grades will be assigned and determined by the instructor based on student performances.
 Go get it!